-Conceptual framework is a scheme of concepts/ variables which the study will achieve the set objectives.
+objectives.
 The independent variables in this are the management support, Audit risk assessment, and staff competence influenced of internal audit characteristics in Kenya.
 The effect of internal audit characteristics on financial accountability of the organizations was therefore as a result to a change in each of the independent variables.

-d) Empirical review
+(Independent variables) (Dependent Variable)d) Empirical review i.

-i.
 Management support

-The management support with resources and implement the commitment to internal audit is essential in recommendations attaining audit effectiveness.
-Administration support is then another factor contributing to effectiveness of internal auditors identified by Zulkifli Baharud-din et al. (2014).
+The management support with resources and commitment to implement the internal audit recommendations is essential in attaining audit effectiveness.
+Administration support is then another factor contributing to effectiveness of internal auditors identified by Zulkifli Baharud-din et al. ??2014).
 The support and commitment of management also have the certain impact to make sure internal auditing is functioning effectively.
 The success of internal auditing function will depend on the strength of management's support for the auditing process.
 They have to accept the fact that the internal auditing process is just as critical and important activity as any other process within the organization.
 The outcome of the study shows that there was a positive significant statistical relationship between financial accountability and Management support with high level of accountability.